How seriously should investors consider the impact of Musk’s tweets on cryptos?

 Bitcoin was created in 2009 and in the next 11years, Elon Musk did not show any interest in the virtual currency.
 Then one fine day in early February 2021, he announced that Tesla bought coins worth $1.5 billion.
 This helped the cryptocurrency go through the roof, making it reach historical highs soon afterwards.
 This is now known as the ‘Elon Musk’ effect in the virtual currencies market.

-In the first week of October this year, the dogecoin spinoff Floki Inu coin jumped 30 percent after a tweet from Elon Musk.
+In the first week of October this year, the dogecoin spinoff Floki Inu coin jumped 30% after a tweet from Elon Musk.
 Musk has a dog named Floki, which is a Shiba Inu, a Japanese dog breed.

 This is not the first time that Elon Musk’s tweet left crypto investors perturbed.